‘Being a mother has made me, frankly, a better referee,’ says US ref Tori Penso, who is officiating at Women’s World Cup – KION546

 She wouldn’t be the leading goalscorer, or assistant manager, or team captain.
 She would be in the middle of it all – as the lead referee.

-Four years and countless professional matches later, Penso will proudly walk onto the pitch with Australia and England to referee the semifinal match of the Women’s World Cup at Sydney’s Stadium Australia on Wednesday.
+Four years and countless professional matches later, Penso will proudly walk onto the pitch at Sydney’s Stadium Australia Sunday for the final match between England and Spain, having also refereed the seminal match between Australia and the Lionesses on Wednesday.

-Penso had been refereeing since she was 14 years old but never considered it her full-
+Penso will be accompanied by an all female squad, with fellow American officials Brooke Mayo and Kathryn Nesbitt as the assistant referees, and Japan’s Yoshimi Yamashita will serve as the fourth official.
+It’s the first time in history that US referees have been selected to officiate a senior World Cup final, according to the US Soccer Federation.

 She took a risk and left a steady job in advertising, a job that she loved, and two years later became the first and only full-time female referee in Major League Soccer (MLS), the top professional men’s soccer league in the US.